-So, I decided to share a few of the more in depth lessons I have learned through trial and error development of our AdWords optimization calendar.
+So, I decided to share a few of the more in depth lessons I have learned through trial and error development of our Google Ads optimization calendar.
 This is a calendar/process that’s been iterated upon multiple times since early 2012, so there is a lot to learn!

 These lessons will help you see the reasons behind certain optimization techniques and allow you to see even better results.

-Remember to grab my free AdWords optimization process/schedule that I created after 9 years in PPC and having trained more than 150 PPC managers:
+Remember to grab my free Google Ads optimization process/schedule that I created after 9 years in PPC and having trained more than 150 PPC managers:

 Search Term Mining Is More Effective When You Combine Negative Keywords and Expansion Ideas